 Herbs especially suited for use in healing and protecting the skin include rose hips, evening primrose oil, green tea, echinacea, sage, ginseng, calendula, burdock root, rosemary, aloe, dandelion, lavender, and chamomile.
 Any herbal tea that cleanses the blood can be used to improve the skin.
-Drink in tea or apply as lotion.
+Drink in tea or apply as wash or lotion.

-Many ordinary kitchen ingredients can benefit the skin.
 Yogurt facials help balance ph.
 Oatmeal exfoliates dead cells.
 Apple or papaya pulp can improve acne break-outs.
 Egg white applications temporarily smooth wrinkles (whip egg white, apply to skin and let dry, apply warm wet wash cloth on face to soften egg mask, and gently peel or slide egg white off of face).
 A mixture of honey and red wine can help aging skin look supple and refreshed (leave on for twenty minutes, then rinse well).
 Finish all treatments with an application of gentle non-petroleum moisturizer.